brysonm96/CSE-212/Data Structures Tutorial/tree.md

 |  height(node)  |  Determine the height of a node.
 If the height of the tree is needed, the root node is provided  |  O(n)  |

-## BST Operations Example
+## BST Operation Example

-Let's look at some examples of common BST operations.
+Let's look at an example of a common BST operation.

-The first is Inserting into a BST.
+We will be `Inserting` data into a BST.
 Data will be insterted, using recursion, either to the left or the right depending on the value.
 A root node will be determined if there is no value in the tree.